djdlp/InterviewQuestions/README.md

 2) Deadlock, livelock (+ examples)

 3) What is GCD?
 How GCD works with threads (what problem solves this approach?)?
-Barriers, Groups, Sources
+Barriers, Groups, Sources, Target queues

 4) What is NSOperation?
 Comparision GCD and NSOperation